Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Parity, time reversal and CPT

 \subsection{Definition of time reversal}

 Due to the asymmetry of $\kappa$-momentum space, the action of time reversal ${\cal T}$ is more subtle, and requires careful treatment.
 We begin by noticing that in the commutative case, besides reversing the direction of (spatial) momenta, ${\bf p}\rightarrow-{\bf p}$, ${\cal T}$ is an antilinear operator (in the quantum setting).
 In the commutative case, the antilinearity of the ${\cal T}$ operator is expressed, for the Fourier transformed field, by its action of complex conjugation on the plane wave associated with each mode.
-There is a subtlety in the in generalizing this property to the noncommutative case, in that the plane wave is not just a complex number, but an ordered function of noncommutative coordinates, that more precisely constitutes a group element of $AN\left(3\right)$.
+There is a subtlety in generalizing this property to the noncommutative case, in that the plane wave is not just a complex number, but an ordered function of noncommutative coordinates, that more precisely is an element of the $AN(3)$ group, which is a group arising in the Iwasawa decomposition ($KAN$ decomposition, see \cite{Helgason}) of $SO(4,1)$ \cite{Arzano:2022ewc}.
 One of the consequences is that the complex conjugate of the plane wave involves a transposition of the elements, amounting to an inversion of the group element:

 which, under our choice of Weyl map, means that

 If we extend this property to the action of ${\cal T}$ on the Fourier transformed field, so that, besides reversing the direction of (spatial) momenta, it gives the complex conjugate of the plane wave associated with each mode, we obtain that the field transforms as